KNG: The K-Norm Gradient Mechanism: The K-Norm Gradient Mechanism

+{ The assumptions in Theorem 3.2 are very similar to the assumptions for the CLT in \citet{Awan2019}.
+So, whenever these properties hold, we know that KNG results in an $O_p(n^{-1})$ privacy noise whereas the exponential mechanism is $O_p(n^{-1/2})$.
+To further emphasize the importance of this result, we note that the magnitude of the noise introduced for privacy can have a substantial impact on the sample complexity.
+Asymptotically, KNG requires exactly the same sample size as the non-private estimator, whereas the exponential mechanism requires a constant $>1$ multiple of the non-private sample size to achieve the same accuracy. }

 As we see in Section \ref{s:ex}, in the problem of quantile regression the assumptions of Theorem \ref{thm:utility1} do not hold, meaning that while we guarantee privacy in that setting, we can't guarantee the utility of the estimator.
-However, we see in Figure \ref{fig:QuantilePlot} that KNG still introduces asymptotically negligible noise, suggesting that Theorem \ref{thm:utility1} can be improved, at least for specific settings.
-This suggests that the assumptions in Theorem \ref{thm:utility1} can likely be weakened to accomodate a larger class of problems.
+However, we see in Figure \ref{fig:QuantilePlot} that KNG still introduces asymptotically negligible noise, suggesting that the assumptions of Theorem \ref{thm:utility1} can likely be weakened to accomodate a larger class of objective functions.

 \begin{remark} Based on the discussion in Section \ref{s:intro}, a result similar to \ref{thm:utility1} may hold for objective perturbation as well.
 The main issue is dealing with the change of variables factor $|\det \bf H_n(\theta)|$, which may or may not contribute to the asymptotic form.
 We suspect that when both KNG and objective perturbation are applicable (e.g. linear regression, see subsection \ref{s:linSims}), they will have similar performance.
 However, as KNG does not require a second derivative (or convexity), it is applicable in more settings than objective perturbation (e.g. quantile regression, see subsection \ref{s:QR}). \end{remark}